andylockran/dtmfapy/README.md

 Run the DTMF parsing tests (run against the file audio/output.wav) `python -m pytest tests/`

+If you add your files to audio/ with the filename '${expectedcode}.wav' - then the tests will pick them up.

 ## Run the app

 `python dtmfa/app.py`